-Molecular Genetics & Microbiology has been the home for world-class research programs in areas ranging from microbial pathogenesis and model organism genetics to cancer biology since its founding in 1970.
+The Department of Microbiology and Immunology (formerly the Department of Molecular Genetics and Microbiology) has been the home for world-class research programs in areas ranging from microbial pathogenesis, immunology and model organism genetics to cancer biology since its founding in 1970.
 Our mission is to advance the knowledge of the fundamental causes, means of prevention and treatment of human diseases.

 We are dedicated to graduate training and are committed to providing a highly interactive atmosphere in which students and post-doctoral fellows will thrive.

 Explore our website to learn more about the life of the department, our graduate program and research projects.